su-ntu-ctp/6m-software-1.3-test-method/lesson.md

 ### Lesson Overview

-We will be spending the first hour to learn about software testings, and next 2 hours on quick JavaScript lesson and assignment.
+We will be spending the first hour to learn about software testings, and next 2 hours creating tests for simple JavaScript applications.

 > Note for instructors
 > - Run all `.js` files with `node` in the Terminal.